-Parrtjima will take place from Friday 22 September to Sunday 1 October, between 6:30pm and 10:30pm.
+Parrtjima will take place from in the evenings of Friday 28 September to Sunday 7 October 2018.
 We encourage you to attend as much as you like over the 10 days of the event.

 Yes.
-All buses accommodate wheelchairs and there will be a designated wheelchair accessible viewing area, as well as mattracking.
+There are buses that accommodate wheelchairs and there will be a designated wheelchair accessible viewing area and accessible flooring provided for movement around the festival site.

-We suggest wearing comfortable, closed toe shoes for your safety and comfort and to bring along water and your camera.
-You might also want to bring a small amount of money if you wish to purchase any food, beverages or merchandise at the event.
+We suggest that you wear comfortable closed toe shoes for your safety and comfort; bring a jacket in case it is cold and a torch to help guide your way through the site.
+We also recommend that you bring water and your camera of course - for all those Instagram photos!
+There is a Festival Hub, you may want to bring some money if you wish to purchase any food, beverages or merchandise at the event.

 The Festival Hub is the perfect place to meet, soak up the atmosphere, try the delicious food, browse the merchandise, find out more information about the event and rest your legs in the rustic seating area.